 The building itself has a Harvard-style lecture theatre and a number of spacious seminar rooms to facilitate your learning experience.
 The ground-floor Café Grad serves Starbucks Coffee, as well as a tasty selection of sandwiches, salads and cakes.

-As an Economics and Finance student, you will be assigned an academic adviser who will guide and support you throughout your studies at Queen Mary.
+As an Economics and Finance student, you will also have full access to the university’s academic and pastoral support.
+You will be assigned an academic adviser who will guide and support you throughout your studies at Queen Mary.

+Applications must be submitted directly to the organisation via their website.
 Following successful completion of the CertHE Applied Finance programme, students, with agreement from the employer, can then choose to progress onto the BSc (Econ) Applied Finance and enrol on the Level 6 apprenticeship.
-The CertHE in Applied Finance would be revoked, with the credits from the Cert HE counting towards the BSc (Econ) Applied Finance.
-Please note applications must be submitted directly to the organisation via their website.
+You can find out more about the programme delivered in partnership with Goldman Sachs here.

 Apprentices will undertake a range of taught, work-based and professional modules, developing your skills to become a highly competent professional who excels in the financial sector.

-The BSc (Econ) in Applied Finance is designed for those who are new to the Financial Services sector and are beginning their career journey, or those who have some experience in the field and are interested in advancing their careers.
+The CertHE in Applied Finance is designed for those who are new to the Financial Services sector and are beginning their career journey, or those who have some experience in the field and are interested in advancing their careers.

 Apprentices will have access to the School of Economics and Finance dedicated careers support and activities.